Computationally Efficient Learning of Statistical Manifolds: Algorithms for manifold learning and nearest neighbor searching

 \subsubsection{Laplacian Eigenmaps}

-} Laplacian Eigenmaps ( \hyperlink{ref-Belkin2003-kz}{Belkin and Niyogi 2003}) is based on finding a mapping \(f\) from the manifold to \(\mathbb{R}^d\) such that the average squared gradient \(\int_{x\in\mathcal{M}}||\nabla f(x)||^2\) is minimized.
+} Laplacian Eigenmaps \citep{Belkin2003-kz} is based on finding a mapping \(f\) from the manifold to \(\mathbb{R}^d\) such that the average squared gradient \(\int_{x\in\mathcal{M}}||\nabla f(x)||^2\) is minimized.
 The rationale is that input points close to one another on the manifold should be mapped to output points that are close to one another, hence \(f\) should be as flat as possible.
 Minimizing the average squared gradient of \(f\) corresponds to finding eigenfunctions of the Laplace-Beltrami operator.
 In practice, eigenvectors of the graph Laplacian are found where the graph Laplacian serves as a discrete approximation to the Laplace-Beltrami operator.
-The graph Laplacian is computed from the K-nearest neighbors graph in a way that is described in Algorithm \ref{alg:le}.
+The graph Laplacian is computed from the \(K\)-nearest neighbors graph in a way that is described in Algorithm~@ref(alg:le).

 \hypertarget{hessian-lle}{